 Restricted cash are interest-bearing special bank accounts which are solely being used to maintain funding for loan quarterly payments in compliance with the requirements of the loan agreement (see Note 15).
-Total interest income earned from restricted cash amounted to ₱2.0 million and nil in 2020 and 2019, respectively.
+Total interest income earned from restricted cash amounted to P0.2 million and P2.0 million in 2021 and 2020, respectively.